 Helen has built up good practical skills for helping Mesothelioma sufferers who are also full-time carers of a disabled spouse, partner or child.

-Helen studied law at Exeter University and the UWE and is recommended in the Legal 500 United Kingdom 2017 edition for her work in the Personal Injury sector.
-She "has a strong track record in advising on lung cancer, pleural thickening and asbestosis claims."
+She is recommended in the Legal 500 United Kingdom 2019 edition for her work in the Personal Injury sector.

 Interests outside of work